Options

 How PassSeries7 drills options

 PassSeries7 turns that work into one chapter loop: a 436-page textbook, 385 flashcards, 1,000 mapped practice questions, endless practice, readiness tracking, and a 125-question timed simulation.
-Options formulas, diagrams, section-tagged flashcards, mapped practice questions, and full simulations all point back to the same chapter spine.
+Options formulas, diagrams, section-tagged flashcards, mapped practice questions, and full simulations all point back to the same chapter sequence.

 How options traps are usually written